tytydraco/yessleep/out/Is_anyone_close_to_Wadsmuns_Department_Store_Ive_been_stuck_here_for_the_last_48_hours.md

 edit:

-Well...
-I spent the last few hours looking and I've resigned myself to my new life here...
+Well...I spent the last few hours looking and I've resigned myself to my new life here...
 LOL.
 No but really I hope someone can help me out here?
 I've commandeered this mock bedroom in the furniture section and have been ransacking the cafe but I don't need comfort at this point I just want to get out of here.
 It's weird though, because, on my way to cafe I noticed some of the electronics were turning on and off by themselves.

 edit 2:

 I swear I just saw someone in here.
 I was looking across the store and I could see someone standing behind a rack of clothes.
 He was completely still.
-I think it was probably just a mannequin... but the thing is when I went over there it was gone.
+I think it was probably just a mannequin, but the thing is when I went over there it was gone.

 edit 3:

-The speaker system keeps going off... it just keeps repeating 'Service Announcement...' and 'Attention Shoppers' over and over again.
+The speaker system keeps going off.
+It just keeps repeating 'Service Announcement...' and 'Attention Shoppers' over and over again.
 It's been doing this for the last hour.
 I really want to get out of here.
 Why did nobody respond to my post or send for help?
 My phone now says the time is 88:88?

 edit 4: